Galloway House

-Galloway House is a Category A listed country house in Sorbie, Dumfries and Galloway, Scotland.
+Galloway House is a Category A listed country house in Sorbie, in the historic county of Wigtownshire in the administrative area of Dumfries and Galloway, Scotland.

 History

 Adjoining the estate village of Garlieston, on Wigtown Bay, the house was begun in 1740 for Lord Garlies, later sixth Earl of Galloway, to designs by John Douglas, assisted by John Baxter as site architect.
 Additions in 1841 were by the Edinburgh architect William Burn.